Native Staff

 Hi folks!
 My family is Oglala Lakota from Pine Ridge reservation, I serve in the legacy of my grandma Ann Sherman and grandpa Billy Siers, both who attended Holy Rosary Mission (now Red Cloud Indian School).

 I am a UCSC alum and serve as the Director of the African American Resource & Cultural Center (AARCC).
-I love connecting with folks and learning about their interests, getting outside, and watching Star Trek!Tribal Affiliation: Yaqui
+I love connecting with folks and learning about their interests, getting outside, and watching Star Trek!Tribal Affiliations: Purépecha, Tarahumara

-Both my maternal grandparents are Yaqui and are descendants of the Yaqui people from the Sonoran desert in Mexico.
-My grandpa's parents died very young and he was put into an orphanage.
-Due to this, he lost all connection to his Yaqui language and culture.
-My grandpa raised my mother and her siblings so they didn't have an understanding of their indigenous culture and ancestry for much of their childhood.
-My family still continues to reclaim and relearn about our lineage.
+My grandmother is Yaqui and we are descendants of the Yaqui people from the Sonoran desert in Mexico.
+After my great-grandparents came to California from Mexico, my family lost all connection to their Yaqui language and culture.
+My family still continues to reclaim and relearn our lineage.

-I have lived in Santa Cruz for almost 11 years and love to be outside whether it's hiking, bike rides, going on neighborhood walks with my dog, and enjoying the redwoods and ocean.
+I love to be outside whether it's hiking, going on neighborhood walks with my dog, and enjoying the redwoods and ocean.
 My interests include social justice, activism, wellness, self-care, plants, and health.
-I love working within EOP because I enjoy creating strong partnerships with students to ensure they thrive in their educational and personal goals.
+I love working at UCSC because I enjoy creating strong partnerships with students to ensure they thrive in their educational and personal goals.
 I am here to listen, hold space, practice empathy, and advocate for you so you feel supported to achieve all of your dreams at UCSC and beyond.